Pre-K Frequently Asked Questions

 - 5. If my child is not ready for kindergarten can my child stay in Pre-K?

 If a child is kindergarten age, then kindergarten must be the first consideration for placement for any children.
 Many children who may not seem ready for kindergarten do very well there.
-Some children may attend a transition classroom after kindergarten which offers more opportunities to learn before moving to the first grade.
 Children who are kindergarten age are not eligible for Title I Pre-K, Voluntary Pre-K, or Head Start, unless the child has an IEP that supports continued preschool placement.

 - 6. What are the attendance requirements for Pre-kindergarten programs?